evosys21/pdflib/docs/table-changelog.md

-# Changelog for FPDF Advanced Table
+# FPDF Advanced Table Changelog

 All notable changes to FPDF Advanced Table will be documented in this file.